peermusic/music-player/README.md

 // Toggles the state of the player to playing/pause corresponding to the current state engine.toggle()

+// Set the track to be instantly played by index of the internal files engine.setTrack(index)

+// Queue a track to play later by index of the internal files engine.queueTrack(index)

+// Remove a track from the queue engine.unqueueTrack(index)

+// Get all queued tracks
+engine.getQueuedTracks()

+// Remove a track from the internal file list engine.removeTrack(index)

+// Get the internal file list
+engine.getTracks()

 // Start the audio playback
 engine.play()